 The Moderator Elect shall serve as the Vice Chairperson and shall serve in the Moderator’s place on request or in the absence or disability of the Moderator and shall also serve as the chair of the Constituency Leaders Council.

-The Secretary and Treasurer shall be selected biennially by the Executive Board.
+The Secretary and Treasurer shall be selected triennially by the Executive Board.
 Their duties shall include those duties provided in these Bylaws, those duties which usually pertain to said respective officers, and those duties which are specifically assigned by the Executive Board from time to time.
 Any duties specifically assigned by the Executive Board are subject to limitations imposed by the Executive Board.
 Unless otherwise determined by the Executive Board, the Secretary’s duties shall include recording the minutes of the Delegate Assembly, the Executive Board, and the Executive Committee.
 The Secretary and Treasurer may be removed by the Executive Board at any time, with or without cause.
-Unless otherwise provided herein, the Secretary and Treasurer will serve for a term of two (2) years and until their successors are elected and shall qualify, unless removed earlier by the Executive Board.
+Unless otherwise provided herein, the Secretary and Treasurer will serve for a term of three (3) years and until their successors are elected and shall qualify, unless removed earlier by the Executive Board.
 In the case of any vacancy in the office of Secretary or Treasurer, the vacancy shall be filled by the Executive Board unless otherwise provided in these Bylaws.
 No two offices shall be held by the same person at the same time.

 Executive Director.